qmcs/qmcs.github.io/content/articles/018-robocode.md

 1. Go to [this link](http://sourceforge.net/projects/robocode/files/robocode/1.9.2.3/).
 2. Choose **robocode-1.9.2.3-setup.jar** and save it somewhere you can easily find it, like your desktop.
 3. Run the file, and follow the instruction.
+Install it somewhere you will remember (you will need to know later).
 4. After completion, you will have a desktop icon, double click it to run Robocode.

 ----------